-During this time you will progress with each day that passes.
+During this time, you will progress with each day that passes.
 Ease into your daily activities.
-You may resume driving once you have stopped taking prescription pain pills.
+You may resume driving once have stopped taking prescription pain pills.
 You may return to work whenever you feel comfortable.
 Ask Dr. Castor if you are unsure about returning to work if your job is too strenuous.

-- You may shower after 48 hours after you have been seen in the office and have had your ACE wrap, gauze and taperemoved.
-Take a warm, not hot shower.
+- You will have a post-op appointment 1 to 2 days after your surgery to remove your drain tubes (if applicable) and change your dressings.
+Do not take a shower until your drain tubes have been removed.
+Bring your post-operative bra to this appointment. - Have an adult help you with your first shower as you may get light-headed. - Take a warm, not hot shower.
 Do not take a bath.
 Limit your shower to 10 minutes.
-Do not remove any steri-strips which are directly covering the incision.
+You may get your breasts and tape strips wet.
+Do not remove any steri-strips.
+Do not rub your incisions.
+You may apply a fragrance-free moisturizer to the skin.
+Be sure to keep dressings clean and dry.
 A cotton swab with peroxide is appropriate for cleansing incisions.
-Do not rub your incisions.
-You may apply a fragrance free moisturizer to breast and surrounding skin, however not on your incisions.
-After showering wear your surgical bra or sports bra 24 hours a day.
 It is usual to have some blood spots on the steri-strips with some oozing for a few days.
-You can cover the oozing areas with gauze squares or panty liners if necessary. - Take antibiotic medications as directed.
+You can cover the oozing areas with gauze squares or panty liners if necessary.
+Do not remove any steri-strips even if they are over stitches.
+These strips will peel off or fall off in the shower in a few weeks.
+Wear surgical bra or sports bra 24 hours per day after your shower. - Take antibiotic medications as directed.
 Take pain medication only as needed.
-You may wish to switch from prescription pain medication to Tylenol or Advil. - You will be instructed on breast massage at your first post operative visit.
+You may wish to switch from prescription pain medication to Tylenol, Ibuprofen or Advil. - You will be instructed on breast massage at your first post operative visit.
 Wear your sports bra around the clock. - Your implants will look to high up on your chest at first.
 Breast massage is important to help the muscle relax, so the implant will drop.
 It takes about six weeks on average for implants to drop. - Do not resume any exercise other than regular walking.
 Walking is essential every day to prevent the formation of blood clots. - Maintain a healthy diet.
 DO NOT SMOKE.
 Do not consume alcohol.